 Jennifer Hara has lived in Washington DC for almost 20 years.
 She has been an active member of her community, Columbia Heights/Petworth, since moving there in 1997.
 Specially, Jennifer has served on the Board of the Central American Resource Center (CARECEN), an organization that serves the new immigrant community in Washington, since 2005.
 She is also very active in her Rotary Club, the Rotary Club of Washington DC, which is 105 years old.
 Jennifer served as President of the Club for the 2014-2015 Rotary year and she has been a member of the Club for over ten years.
 She is currently President of the Club's Foundation, which has an endowment of over $6 million, and gives away over $200,000 every year to the local community.
 Professionally, Jennifer is a Director of PPP Services for Tetra Tech, an engineering services company.
 She brings over fifteen years of experience in the private sector, focusing on project finance and public private partnerships (PPPs) in the emerging markets and North America.
 Jennifer has a Master of Arts in International Economics from the Elliott School of International Affairs at the George Washington University, and a Bachelor of Arts in Spanish and International Politics from Seattle University.
 She was born and raised in Seattle.
 Her father is Japanese American and a local retired politician in Seattle.

 Julie Jaehee Won, a first-generation Korean immigrant, is a liaison for private sector corporations to public sector organizations.
-With a heart for public service and a zeal for efficiency and innovation, she currently works at IBM as a Federal Client Relationship Representative managing IBM's relationships with Federal Civilian Agencies.
-At IBM, she helps facilitate Corporate Social Responsibility efforts and coordinates engagement building activities for IBM employees in the DMV area.
-She also serves as an Ambassador for America's Opportunity Fund and leads the AAPI Affinity group at the District Church.
-Julie received her BA in International Relations and BA in English Textual Studies from Syracuse University.
-As an advocate of Public-Private Partnerships, she hopes to enable public services with improved operational efficiency by leveraging private-sector technology and innovation.
+With a heart for public service and a zeal for innovative thought leadership, she worked in IBM's Federal practice managing Federal Civilian accounts.
+She has now transitioned into a new role at IBM as an Organizational Change Management Consultant specializing in enterprise-wide transformation projects.
+Internally, Julie leads corporate social responsibility efforts by coordinating local public service activities for IBM employees and is also a candidate for IBM's Corporate Service Corps to be deployed 2019-2020.
+Externally, she serves as a commissioner for the DC Mayor and serves as a member of the Council of Korean Americans.
+Julie received her BA in International Relations and BA in English Textual Studies with high distinction from Syracuse University.
+As an advocate of Public-Private Partnerships, Julie continues to champion greater operational efficiency in public service by leveraging private sector technology and innovation.

 Kishan Putta has lived in Ward 2 since 2005.
 He is committed to improving the District of Columbia and to serving its residents.
 He is a second generation Indian-American who has worked hard to encourage Asian-Americans to get more engaged in civic affairs and public service.He is currently the Community Outreach Specialist at the DC Health Benefit Exchange Authority where he focuses on helping DC residents – particularly underserved populations – to gain affordable health coverage through "DC Health Link," the District's health insurance marketplace.
 He has worked in health policy for over a decade.
 He previously worked as a journalist for the Los Angeles Times, the Providence Journal, Inside Washington, Straits Times (Singapore), Times of India (Bangalore), and also co-wrote two travel guides – Let's Go: India & Nepal and Let's Go: Chile.
 Mr. Putta served as an Advisory Neighborhood Commissioner in Dupont Circle (ANC 2B04) from 2013-2015, during which time he successfully advocated for the creation of four new affordable childcare facilities across the District, for greatly improved bus service for thousands of residents using the most popular bus route in the District, for better law enforcement, and for making the District’s most popular bike lanes safer for drivers, cyclists, and pedestrians.
 He is currently Vice President of Friends of Stead Park where he has played a key role in the transformation of an underused public field into a modernized multi-use facility popular with all ages.
 Last year, he was selected for the 2015 Metropolitan Police Department's Community Engagement Academy where he learned first-hand the importance of community involvement in law enforcement – and how to improve it.
 He has continued to serve the residents of Northwest DC on a Department of Transportation Citizens Advisory Council.